sroshanahmad/FlaskNotesAPI/README.md

 ### Installation and Configuration
 1. **Install Nginx**: `sudo apt install nginx`.
 2. **Edit Nginx Configuration**: Modify `/etc/nginx/sites-available/default`.
 Set up reverse proxy for Flask and static file handling for React (see example below).
-3. **Enable Nginx Site**: If instead using/creating a different config file, link it to the sites-enabled directory by `sudo ln -s /etc/nginx/sites-available/<filename> /etc/nginx/sites-enabled/`
+3. **Enable Nginx Site**: If instead using/creating a different config file, link it to the sites-enabled directory by `sudo ln -s /etc/nginx/sites-available/<filename> /etc/nginx/sites-enabled/`.
+To start `sudo systemctl start nginx`
 ### Maintenance
 - Check syntax: `sudo nginx -t`.
 - Reload Nginx: `sudo systemctl reload nginx`.
 - Enable Nginx on boot: `sudo systemctl enable nginx`.
--  Adjust permissions

 **Check it on the ip address it is up.!!**